 The look and feel of our workplaces are changing.
 With more firms adopting flexible work policies, many are now adopting more casual dress codes as well.
 This year, we’ve seen the emergence of the “dress for your day” (DFYD) policy – where employees are allowed to choose what they wear to work each day based on their own schedule.

 Here’s how most DFYD policies work: employees are permitted to wear business casual clothing any day of the week on which they plan to work at the office.
 Business casual in a DFYD policy usually includes nice, dressy jeans without holes or distressed marks.
-The policies we’ve seen usually not permit shorts, midriff-baring tops, baseball hats, spaghetti strap tops, leggings or flip flops.
+The policies we’ve seen usually do not permit shorts, midriff-baring tops, baseball hats, spaghetti strap tops, leggings or flip flops.
 On days that a professional has a client meeting, they are expected to dress in accordance with that client’s dress code.
 Whether the client traditionally wears suits or jeans, the employee would be expected to dress similarly.

 We love this policy!
 Name an easier, more cost-effective way to empower your people in the way they work than by allowing them to have greater control in the way they dress.
 It’s a definite benefit that progressive firms who have adopted can tout for now, but we expect this type of policy to be the norm soon.